casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ```

-Try the following - add a "?" (leave out the brackets) to find out what the function does:
+Try the following - add a "?" (leave out the brackets) to find out what the functions below does:

 ```python